ajs-voices/the-children-of-morpheus/scenes/073-late-night-rendezvous.md

 I pressed my lips to his and whispered against them.
 "Then we shouldn't waste it talking anymore."

 Dev laughed and pulled me down on top of him.
 The world shifted around us we weren't outside.
-I didn't know where we were but I didn't care as Dev pressed body up against me.
+I didn't know where we were but I didn't care as Dev pressed his body up against me.
 His fingers gripped my hair as he pulled me closer to kiss harder and deeper.
 I ground against him.
 Dev groaned against me when there was a faint beeping in the distance.

 I sighed.
 "One day we'll get to finish this."